mikinty/Parallel-Video-Game-Music/src/pre/README.md

 - 0-71: notes
 - 72: rest
-- >= 101: base 12-encoded version of a 3-note chord
+- 101 and above: base 12-encoded version of a 3-note chord
 - 0-14: correspond to durations

 The encoding in the text file is written as